Monument against War and Fascism in VIenna

 It took almost fifty years for Austrian authorities to initiate a memorial to the civil victims of the Second World War in the very heart of Vienna.
-Creative call for a new monument was announced only in 1988.
-Albertinaplatz square, near Vienna State Opera was determined as a site for future Monument against Fascism.
-The place was infamous for Philipphof – a former family dwelling, destroyed within the war.
-On March 12, 1945 hundreds of its inhabitants were buried alive under the construction after allied air bombing strike.
-Remaining ruins of the Philipphod residential house were eliminated after the War in 1947 to reveal a part of future open square.
-Monument against Fascism in Vienna was ceremonially unveiled on November 24, 1988.
-This Vienna War memorial consists of separate thematic composition with own meaning and respect.
+The creative call for a new monument was announced only in 1988.
+Albertinaplatz Square, near Vienna State Opera, was determined as a site for the future ‘Monument against Fascism’.
+The place was infamous for Philipphof – a former family dwelling, destroyed during the war.
+On March 12, 1945 hundreds of its inhabitants were buried alive under the construction after an Allied air bombing strike.
+The remaining ruins of the Philipphod residential house were eliminated after the War in 1947 to reveal a part of the future open square.
+The monument against Fascism in Vienna was ceremonially unveiled on November 24, 1988.
+This Vienna War memorial consists of a separate thematic composition with its own meaning and respect.

 “Tor der Gewalt”, which is generally translated as “Gates of Violence” or “Gates of Power” or sometimes – “Gates of War” is the first compositional part of this Vienna war memorial.
-Stone scene of images of war was created of a piece of granite rock, taken from the infamous Mauthausen quarry, next to the Mauthausen concentration camp near Linz in Austria.
+A stone scene of images of war was created of a piece of granite rock, taken from the infamous Mauthausen quarry, next to the Mauthausen concentration camp near Linz in Austria.
 The camp was the biggest among others on the territory of pre-war Austria and had been taking advantage of thousands of prisoners, starting from Anschluss in 1938.

 “Gates of Violence” is to be divisible into two separate parts.
-The one on the left side honors victims of repressive actions and persecutions under Nazi regime between 1938 and 1945, along with victims of prisons and concentration camps.
+The one on the left side honors victims of repressive actions and persecutions under the Nazi regime between 1938 and 1945, along with victims of prisons and concentration camps.
 The right part of the “Gates of Violence” monument honors all casualties of the Second World War, both civil and military.
-Statues consist of stone images with one particular famous – a figure of woman upside down, giving birth to a child.
-It symbolizes after-war lost generation, who has not seen the horrors of war.
+Statues consist of stone images with one particular famous – a figure of a woman upside down, giving birth to a child.
+It symbolizes the after-war lost generation, who have not seen the horrors of war.